 The government recently began opening up to tourism.
 Here are the official visa requirements.

 Having a visa for Equatorial Guinea is not all you need when traveling to Equatorial Guinea.
-To visit any of the tourist attractions, you also need to obtain an Autorización de Turismo (Tourist Permit) if you plan to access certain protected areas in the country.
+To visit any tourist attractions, you also need to obtain an Autorización de Turismo (Tourist Permit) if you plan to access certain protected areas in the country.
 For example, Ureka, Pico Basilé, Caldera de Luba, etc.

 This permit can easily be obtained in person at the Ministerio de Turismo in Malabo II or the Delegación de Cultura y Turismo in Bata.